 Hilary Cottam Social services are broken.
 How we can fix them

 When a family falls into crisis — and it sometimes happens, thanks to unemployment, drugs, bad relationships and bad luck — the social services system is supposed to step in and help them get back on track.
 As Hilary Cottam shows, in the UK a typical family in crisis can be eligible for services from more than 70 different agencies, but it's unlikely that any one of them can really make a difference.
-Cottam, a social entrepreneur herself, asks us to think about the ways we solve deep and complex social problems.
+Cottam, a social worker herself, asks us to think about the ways we solve deep and complex social problems.
 How can we build supportive, enthusiastic relationships between those in need and those that provide help?

 Chelsea Shields How I'm working for change inside my church

 How do we respect someone's religious beliefs, while also holding religion accountable for the damage those beliefs may cause?
 Chelsea Shields has a bold answer to this question.
 She was raised in the orthodox Mormon tradition, and she spent the early part of her life watching women be excluded from positions of importance within the LDS Church.
 Now, this anthropologist, activist and TED Fellow is working to reform her church's institutionalized gender inequality.
 "Religions can liberate or subjugate, they can empower or exploit, they can comfort or destroy," she says.
 "What is taught on the Sabbath leaks into our politics, our health policy, violence around the world."